Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

       weight: 20
 ```

-So any gateway placed on this `ManagedCluster` targeted by this DNSPolicy will get an A record with a weight of 20
+So any gateway targeted by a DNSPolicy with the above definition that is placed on a `ManagedCluster` with the `kuadrant.io/lb-attribute-custom-weight` set with a value of GCP will get an A record with a weight of 20